 Our first Circular Campus initiative is the launch of Rheaply, an internal reuse and exchange platform for the Barnard community.
 Starting with arts departments and Access Barnard, students, faculty and staff will have the opportunity to post and exchange materials and supplies.
 Eventually, with full campus integration, Rheaply can save thousands of pounds of emissions, thousands of dollars, and facilitate access to affordable and sustainable materials for our entire campus.

-To learn more about Rheaply, join here.
+Learn more about Rheaply here.

 According to the Intergovernmental Panel on Climate Change, switching to renewable energy can only reduce our collective greenhouse gas emissions by 55%.
 The remaining percentage of emissions comes from the way in which we make, use, and dispose of products and food.
 In 2016, we found that these emissions are responsible for 59% of Barnard’s total carbon footprint.
 These emissions can be addressed by replacing our linear model of production and consumption with a regenerative model in which materials and products are reclaimed, repaired, and re-introduced into production of “new” goods.
 These closed-loop systems are referred to as ‘circular economy’ solutions.